thdanggwork-cmd/the_austin_project/README.md

 ## 🛡️ Input Validation & Defensive Coding

 This application features a robust **Defensive Input Validation Engine**.
-If you attempt to break the code with "creative" inputs, you will encounter the `invalid_messages` database, resulting in roastful system notifications
+If you attempt to break the code with "creative" inputs, you will encounter the `invalid_messages` database, resulting in roastful system notifications.

 ---